arxlan99/rn-coinbase-clone/readme.md

 # React Native Coinbase Clone
-This is an coinbase clone project.
+This is a coinbase clone project.
 Application has just page designs for now.
+You can reach this design from <a href="https://www.figma.com/community/file/1040741698249360396" /> Figma community. </a>

 <img src="gif/animation.gif" height="500" >